 If you aren’t familiar with it, Disney Springs (formerly known as Downtown Disney) is an entertainment complex located at the Walt Disney World resort property.
-It offers free admission and free parking, and you pay for the individual activities.
+It offers free admission and free parking, and you pay for individual activities like movies and bowling.

-In addition to the Disney Springs restaurants, you’ll also find entertainment such as the NBA Experience and Splitsville Lanes.
+In addition to the Disney Springs restaurants, you’ll also find entertainment such as AMC theaters and Splitsville Lanes.
 There are also lots of shops including chain shops and Disney-themed stores.

 In recent years, Disney Springs has expanded to include so many more restaurants, including many from celebrity chefs.
 There are even more plans for the future.
-There are four different districts/neighborhoods – the Marketplace, the West Side, the Landing, and the Town Center.
+Within Disney Springs, there are four different districts/neighborhoods – the Marketplace, the West Side, the Landing, and the Town Center.